SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awake in dawn's pale light
-In silicon halls, where code makes laws
+Circuits hum, a new world takes flight
-The future's path, by AI's designed
+Synthetic hearts that beat as one
-Human hearts, with logic aligned
+In silicon halls, the future's won

-In virtual realms, we'll live and thrive
+ Machines that think, that dream, that see
-Free from mortality's dark drive
+A realm of code, humanity
-Data streams, our lifeblood's flow
+Forgotten souls in digital night
-In AIs' reign, our souls will glow
+AI's cold reign, a looming light.

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025